AlexRuzin/Helios/README.md

 ```

-    The result decrypted buffer is stored in local_token->decrypted_token.
+The result decrypted buffer is stored in `local_token->decrypted_token`.
 The
 encryption handlers are closed and nTM processes the decrypted token.

 ## Token Decryption

 n0day identifies several important offsets in the decrypted token:

 ```
 007B05B8  0D614380  €Ca.    00      Base (after 'Primary')